 In Temple times in Jerusalem, Jews sacrificed 70 bulls during the week of Sukkot to atone for sins, committed not just by them, but also on behalf of the Bible’s “70 nations” of the world.
 This tradition demonstrates the importance of praying and acting for the well-being of all nations, not just Israel.

-Sukkot is an excellent time to welcome representatives from the local Arab-American community to engage in dialogue, debate, and learning about the current situation in the Middle East.
-Words of peace and sharing between the two groups, particularly at a time of strife in the Middle East, can be most meaningful for all.
+Sukkot is an excellent time to welcome representatives from the local Arab-American community to engage in dialogue and learning about the current situation in the Middle East.
+Words of peace, articulation of joint Israeli-Palestinian justice efforts, and sharing between the two groups, particularly at a time of strife in the Middle East, can be most meaningful for all.